Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Results Discussion

 \subsection{Sideband Generation}

 In figure \ref{fig:sb}, the sidebands predicted by the model are compared to experiment.
-As mentioned in \ref{app:param}, we do not have access to the relative phases of different dipole elements $\bra{0}\hat{D}_z^\text{p}\ket{j}$, so to investigate their relevance, $100$ sets of uniformly random phases were generated and the resulting carrier and sideband information plotted.
+As mentioned in \ref{app:param}, we do not have access to the relative phases of different dipole elements $\bra{0}\hat{D}_z^\text{p}\ket{j}$, so to investigate their relevance, $100$ sets of uniformly distributed random phases were generated and the resulting carrier and sideband information plotted.
 Largely independent of the choices of phase, the model accurately reproduces the shape and onset of the rollover of both the second- and fourth-order sidebands over almost two orders of magnitude in field strength and nearly three orders of magnitude in sideband amplitude.
-For any given energy, there are even some choices that quantitatively reproduce the sidebands, providing good evidence that the model is caputuring the essential physics of these processes.
+For any given energy, there are even some choices that quantitatively reproduce the sidebands, providing good evidence that the model is capturing the essential physics of these processes.
 The quantitative agreement is better at lower laser energies, but weakens as the dependence on phase increases for higher energies.
 This is to be expected, since the phase dependence is introduced through cross-terms between different pairs of matrix elements in the susceptibility.
-These processes occur much more strongly at higher $n$, where the states are closer together.
+Interference between the contributions of different excitons is stronger at higher $n$ where states are closer together in energy.
 There is no consistent choice of phase that works for all energies, suggesting an energy-dependent phase, possibly coming from the phonon background maybe be present.
-It was considered beyond the scope of this work to add a large set of free parameters to the model in an attempt to control for this phenomenon.
+Taking the phase of these dipole moments into account would introduce a excessively large set of fitting parameters, detracting from the simplicity of the model.
 The choice of phases made little meaningful impact on the carrier absorption spectrum, so were taken to all be positive real for that analysis.